Acing the Search

 Part-Time and Work-Study Jobs

 For students interested in part-time work, there are three basic categories to pursue: work-study, on-campus positions, and off-campus positions.
 To determine if you are eligible for work-study positions, review your financial aid award letter.
-A list of local employers accepting applications is available on Duck Connect.
+A list of local employers accepting applications is available on Handshake.

 When you're ready to start your search for a full-time position, the Career Center can help.
 In addition to career counseling, we have the career resource library and career success seminars.
-We also offer job postings and employer information through Duck Connect and our partners database for UO students and alumni.
-If you are unable to find your dream job in Duck Connect, try some of our external job search resources or schedule an appointment with one of our career advisors.
+We also offer job postings and employer information through Handshake and our partners database for UO students and alumni.
+If you are unable to find your dream job in Handshake, try some of our external job search resources or schedule an appointment with one of our career advisors.

 The process of looking for a seasonal or summer job can't begin too early—it takes time to make a plan and research the options.
 More importantly, now is the time to start asking friends, family, neighbors, and other acquaintances about leads.